miguelmota/ethereum-development-with-go-book/en/transfer-tokens/README.md

 gasLimit := uint64(200000) // in units
 ```

-Set the address you'll be sending tokens to.
+Store the address you'll be sending tokens to in a variable.

 ```go
 toAddress := common.HexToAddress("0x4592d8f8d7b001e72cb26a73e4fa1806a51ac79d")